Prograf-UFF/urban-chronicles/README.md

 ng build
 ```

-3. Run the script that will load the Urban Chronicles data structure to the backend server:
+3. Run the script that will compile and load the Urban Chronicles data structure to the backend server:
 ```
 ./makerunfile.sh
 ```